Quick Answer, Quick Answer, Revenge Trading

 The Neuroscience of Why You Revenge Trade

 Your brain treats a trading loss the same way it treats physical pain.
 This isn't a metaphor.
-Neuroscience research shows that financial losses activate the same brain regions as physical injury, specifically the anterior insula and the dorsal anterior cingulate cortex.
+Neuroscience research shows that financial losses activate brain regions also involved in physical injury, including the anterior insula and the dorsal anterior cingulate cortex.

 When you take a loss on a prop firm account, your body does three things almost simultaneously.